 Your home will sparkle with the beauty of the Easter holiday with this beautiful Glimmering Easter Egg Garland!
 I did this project with our oldest child when he was only 2 ½ years old.
-Even now, 3 years later, it is my favorite craft and most cherished crafting memories of a project we worked on together!
+Even now, years later, it is one of my most cherished crafting memories of a project we worked on together!

 Decorating Easter eggs is always such fun… mixing colors, adding fun designs, having the whole family around the kitchen island working together.
 What I love about this project is that it was a together project… mommy needed to poke the holes and help hold the paint covered eggs while the child’s creativity is expressed in the painting/decorating the eggs.
 Plus, the simplicity of the project allows for a great chance to talk about Easter and why we celebrate it!

 Paper Mache eggs (I used both large & small eggs)

 Painting supplies – foam brush, paint brushes, dabbers

 Pencils or paintbrushes to hold eggs so they can dry